-Add the vegetable stock and butternut squash,.
-Bring to a boil.
-Reduce heat to low, simmer for about 10 minutes
+- Bring to a boil.
+Reduce heat to low, simmer for about 5 minutes

-Use an immersion blender to blend the soup until smooth.
+- Use an immersion blender to blend the soup until smooth.
 If you do not have an immersion blender.
-PLace half the soup in blender. place top and cover top with a towel.
-Hold towel on top and blend till smooth.
+Place half the soup in a blender. place top and cover top with a towel.
+Hold towel on top and blend until smooth.
 Do the same with second half of soup.

-Soup will be ready to serve.
-This is an easy make ahead soup.
-Can re-heat on second day.
-Also perfect as a make ahead soup.
+- Soup will be ready to serve.
+This is an easy make-ahead soup.
+Can re-heat on the second day.
+Also perfect as a make-ahead soup.
 Freezes well, I prefer no longer than 3 months.
-Defrost in fridge.
+Defrost in the fridge.
 Reheat and enjoy.